-Scientists have only recently begun to understand some of the functions of the immune system.
-Because of this lack of basic knowledge, it is difficult to assess the impact of chemicals on the immune system.
-One problem is the large number of ways in which the system functions.
-A chemical may alter only a few of a score of general defense processes.
-It may be necessary to run a dozen or so different tests to detect these changes.
-Only a few of these tests can be done outside the body, so it is especially difficult to study altered immune function in humans.
+Because of the lack of basic knowledge in some areas, it is difficult to assess the impact of chemicals on the immune system.
+One problem is that the system functions in many different ways.
+A chemical to which the body is exposed may activate only one or two of dozens of known defense mechanisms.
+Therefore, it may be necessary to run a large number of different tests to detect these changes.
+Since many of these tests are very complex and some require the examination of body tissues, it is especially difficult to study altered immune function in humans.

-Two additional factors make it difficult to detect altered immune function in humans.
-First, there are tremendous variations among people in the manner in which their immune systems function.
-A simple example of this is how people differ in their allergies.
-Allergic reactions are simply one of the many manifestations of the immune system.
-Second, most activities of immune function have no direct external manifestations.
-We usually cannot assess a person's immune function by simple physical examination.
-Altered immune function may only be reflected by subtle changes in indirect indicators, such as increased susceptibility to infections or increased sensitivity to materials that cause allergic reactions.
+Two additional factors make it difficult to detect such changes in humans.
+First, there are tremendous differences among people in the manner in which their immune systems operate.
+For example, there is a wide variation in the way different people manifest an allergic reaction, which is one of the ways the immune system functions.
+Second, many activities of the immune system have no obvious or external manifestations.
+It is usually not possible to assess a person's immune function by a simple physical examination.
+These changes in immune function may only be reflected by subtle variations in indirect indicators, such as increased susceptibility to infections or increased sensitivity to materials that cause allergic reactions.
 One result of these problems is that the effect(s) of chemicals on the immune system of humans may be very subtle and difficult to detect.
 Highly specialized and complex tests are often needed to detect these changes.

-There is no evidence that 2,4-D or 2,4,5-T alter the immune function of animals.
-There are no studies of humans exposed to Agent Orange or similar herbicides that show an adverse effect on the immune system.
-No systematic studies in which such effects were looked for have been reported.
-However, there have been no reports of increased allergies or of increased susceptibility to infection, either of which might indicate altered immunity.
+There is no evidence that 2,4-D or 2,4,5-T by themselves alter the immune function of animals.
+There have been no studies of humans exposed to Agent Orange or similar herbicides that show an adverse effect on the immune system, and there have been no reports of increased allergies or of increased susceptibility to infection, either of which might indicate altered immunity.
+On the other hand, there have been no studies reported that were designed specifically to look for such an effect in humans soon after exposure.

 There is considerable evidence, on the other hand, that TCDD interferes with the functioning of the immune system in experimental animals.
 When TCDD is given to animals, a common effect is a decrease in the size of the thymus, an organ that is involved in the immune system.
-This effect occurs at doses lower than those that cause changes in the weight or appearance of other organs.
-At even lower doses, TCDD interferes with the capability of the animal to produce certain types of white blood cells in response to the presence of foreign materials in the blood stream.
-In some studies, this effect is paralleled by decreased resistance of animals to infection by bacteria and viruses.
+This effect occurs at doses lower than those that cause changes in other organs.
+At even lower doses, TCDD interferes with the ability of the animal to produce certain types of white blood cells in response to the presence of foreign materials in the blood stream.
+In some studies, this effect is paralleled by decreased resistance to bacterial and viral infections.

-It appears that the ability of TCDD to suppress the immune system is in unborn animals when the TCDD is given to pregnant mothers.
+It appears that TCDD has the ability to suppress the immune system in unborn animals when the TCDD is given to pregnant females.
 Sensitivity decreases in newborns but significant effects can still be seen in adult animals treated with TCDD.
 In fact, immune suppression is the most sensitive indicator of TCDD exposure in mice, occurring at doses below those that cause changes in enzyme activity.
 Furthermore, although immune function improves after exposure ends, it remains relatively depressed for a very long time in experimental animals.